Skip to Content

 Waking up after a perfect night’s sleep in Shoshone National Forest.

-For years, I’ve been of the mindset that it’s not the gear that gets you outside, and that anyone can enjoy camping, whether you can afford high-end gear or not.
-I guess I’m backtracking on that a bit, as having the right gear for the right adventure is actually pretty important, and while I hate to throw stuff out, that 25-year-old sleeping bag probably wasn’t pulling its weight anymore.
+I guess I’m backtracking on that a bit, as having the right gear for your adventures is actually pretty important, and while I hate to throw stuff out, that 25-year-old sleeping bag probably wasn’t pulling its weight anymore.

-Fine-tuning your camping gear to meet your changing needs is critical to continuing to enjoy your time outside, and what you used as a young adult will be different when you have children, and will change again as you age and your camping style evolves.
-Here are some tent camping tips to help you choose the best women’s sleeping bag, sleeping pad, and pillow for years of camping comfort.
+Fine-tuning your camping gear to meet your changing needs is critical to continuing to enjoy your time outside, and what you used as a young adult will be different when you have children and will change again as you age and your camping style evolves.

 Tent Camping Tips: What’s Your Camping Style?